makerdao/mips/MIP60/MIP60.md

 ## Sentence Summary

-MIP60 sets processes for MakerDAO to determine which actors manage which Intangible Assets (such as web domains, Github repositories, and social media accounts).
+MIP60 sets processes for MakerDAO to determine which actors manage which Intangible Assets (such as web domains, GitHub repositories, and social media accounts).

 ## Paragraph Summary